Crusader Vans Announce Economic Leasing Options For Vauxhall's New Vivaro And Movano Vans

-(MENAFN- GlobeNewsWire - Nasdaq) Buxted, United Kingdom, Nov.
-01, 2023 (GLOBE NEWSWIRE) -- Crusader Vans, a leading van leasing company operating in East Sussex, England, for the past 19 years, is excited to announce a range of economic leasing options for Vauxhall's new Vivaro van and Movano van.
+(MENAFN- EIN Presswire) Buxted, United Kingdom – Crusader Vans, a leading van leasing company operating in East Sussex, England, for the past 19 years, is excited to announce a range of economic leasing options for Vauxhall's new Vivaro van and Movano van.

 Crusader Vans's Vauxhall Vivaro Lease is intended to provide businesses access to the British car manufacturer's latest offering by providing a selection of cost-effective leasing options that make it easier for individuals to access new and improved models.